Partner visas in Australia explained

 Do you have adequate genuine relationship proof, such as shared finances, joint property, or statements from friends and family?

-What is the current partner visa processing time for your visa type?
+What is the current processing time for your visa type?

 Have you and your partner discussed financial responsibilities and living arrangements?